Nikhil-Xavier-DS/Hermes/README.md

 > ##### Dataset to be added

 ### [Spoken Language Understanding](https://github.com/Nikhil-Xavier-DS/Hermes/tree/master/spoken_language_understanding)
 Spoken language understanding (SLU) is an emerging field in between the areas of speech processing and natural language processing.
 The term spoken language understanding has largely been coined for targeted understanding of human speech directed at machines.
-For natural language inference, the algorithms use the ATIS dataset.
+For spoken language understanding, the algorithms use the ATIS dataset.
 >* Bidirectional LSTM based Spoken Language Understanding Model
 >* Transformer based Spoken Language Understanding Model
 >* Bidirectional GRU based Spoken Language Understanding Model